 Azure SQL Database Web and Business will be retired September 2015.
 You can evaluate Basic, Standard, and Premium which replaces Web and Business.
 There is no change to your use of Web and Business today.
 Customers deployed on Web and Business today can continue to use those service tiers as-is via the Management Portal or programmatically through APIs.
 This includes application patterns which require regular create/delete activity.
 You can transition to the new tiers at your own pace until the retirement date.

-Based on customer feedback and our best practices working with customers, we have determined Federations in its current implementation does not sufficiently meet the dynamic and high-end scale out needs of customers.
-The current implementation of Federations will be retired with Web and Business.
-Customers are encouraged to instead use or migrate to Elastic Scale for Azure SQL Database (preview), which simplifies building and managing an application that uses sharding.
+The Federations feature will be retired with Web and Business editions.
+Customers who need to scale-out their databases are encouraged to instead use or migrate to Elastic database tools for Azure SQL Database, which simplifies building and managing an application that uses sharding.
 A .NET client library allows applications to define how data is mapped to shards and routes OLTP requests to appropriate databases.
 To support management operations that reconfigure how data is distributed among shards, an Azure cloud service template is included that you can host in your own Azure subscription.
-In addition to Elastic Scale, Microsoft will continue to create and publish custom sharding patterns and practices guidance based on learnings from deep customer engagements.
-New customers who need scale out functionality should check out Elastic Scale and/or contact Microsoft Support to evaluate their options.
+In addition to Elastic database tools, Microsoft will continue to create and publish custom sharding patterns and practices guidance based on learnings from deep customer engagements.
+New customers who need scale out functionality should check out Elastic database tools and/or contact Microsoft Support to evaluate their options.

 Microsoft is also changing the database copy experience with Premium databases.
 Previously as premium database quota was limited, CREATE DATABASE … AS A COPY OF in T-SQL created a Suspended Premium database without reserved resources, which was charged at the same rate as a Business database.
 As premium quota is now more freely available, Suspended Premium is no longer supported.
 Database copies will now be created with the same edition and performance level as the source and will be billed accordingly.
 Customers can choose to downgrade copied databases to a different service tier or performance level to reduce their cost if desired.
 Existing Suspended Premium databases will be converted to Business edition as part of this release.
 It is anticipated that the introduction of point in time restore will reduce the need to make backup copies of databases.